Victorian bias in the Australian Football League: History, clubs and expansion

-In the modern expanded Australian Football League, the majority of clubs – twelve out of eighteen – are Victorian or present strong Victorian Football League identities, with the two notable cases non-Victorian cases being the Sydney Swans (who began in South Melbourne) and the Brisbane Lions (who merged with the Fitzroy Football Club).
+In the modern expanded Australian Football League, ten out of the eighteen clubs are Victorian, and two of the eight non-Victorian clubs present strong Victorian Football League identities, being the Sydney Swans (who relocated from South Melbourne in 1981) and the Brisbane Lions (who had merged with the Fitzroy Football Club).

-The league since the 1980s has charged many millions in new license fees which were distributed to its primarily Victorian members to support their financial survival.
+Since the 1980s, the league has charged millions in new license fees, which were distributed to its primarily Victorian members to support their financial survival.

-In contrast, its has been less forthcoming to non-Victorian clubs.
-Expansion clubs the West Coast Eagles and Brisbane Bears, whose $4 million 1986 license fees kept Fitzroy and Footscray trading both came to the brink of financial collapse within two seasons.
-In 1989 as both clubs were about to fold their Victorian counterparts continued to trade.
-Neither the Eagles or Bears received league assistance; instead, the Bears were sold Reuben Pelerman and the West Australian Football Commission bought up a significant stake in the Eagles to ensure their survival.
-In 2009, the league initially denied Port emergency funds when it faced a financial crisis, instead it faced the threat of its license being revoked and was demanded to seek funds from the South Australian National Football League, in place of an emergency grant the league brokered a deal that involved a loan from the SANFL and a buy-back of the club's AFL license.
+In contrast, it has been less forthcoming to non-Victorian clubs: 1987 expansion clubs the West Coast Eagles and Brisbane Bears had their $4 million license fees keep Fitzroy and Footscray trading, but both came to the brink of financial collapse within two seasons.
+In 1989, as both clubs were about to fold, their Victorian counterparts continued to trade.
+Neither the Eagles or Bears received league assistance: instead, the Bears were sold to Reuben Pelerman and the West Australian Football Commission bought up a significant stake in the Eagles to ensure their survival.
+In 2009, the league initially denied Port emergency funds when it faced a financial crisis: instead, it faced the threat of its license being revoked, and had to seek funds from the South Australian National Football League.
+In place of an emergency grant, the league brokered a deal that involved a loan from the SANFL and a buy-back of the club's AFL license.

-Through the expansion, the Port Adelaide Football Club – with a long history wearing black and white as the Magpies in the SANFL – was required to modify its identity to protect the identity existing Victorian AFL club Collingwood, also in black and white as the Magpies, prior to being granted entry to the league.
+Through their 1997 expansion, the Port Adelaide Football Club – with a long history wearing black and white as the Magpies in the SANFL – was required to modify its identity to protect the identity of an existing Victorian AFL club, Collingwood, also in black and white as the Magpies, prior to being granted entry to the league.